 A World of Tales: Great stories from all over the world including the often requested How Ananzi Gave Us Stories.
-Tales of love, long journeys, shape shifting girls battling dragons are often included.
+Tales of love, long journeys, shape shifting girls battling dragons, and one inch boys are often included.
 Great family entertainment for the home, library, camp, or school.
 All ages.

 Nature: These tales come from American, African, European and other World sources.
-They include the story of beaver's race with turtle (with permission from Joseph Bruchac), how Raven brought light to humans, why the salmon swim out to sea, why bear's tail is short, tales of trees, and more.
+They include the story of beaver's race with turtle (with permission from Joseph Bruchac), how Raven brought light to humans, why bear's tail is short, tales of trees, and more.
 All ages.

 Fright Night: These tales are stories that will chill listeners to the bone.
 But don't worry - I provide age specific programs!
 A Fright Night can be suitable for children aged 4 and up, but works REALLY well for older listeners (11 plus).
 Programs can be family friendly, or broken into 'acts' or parts: I do half a presentation for younger kids and then half a presentation for older kids.
 This allows me to cater to both younger children and older children, and by having a break where the younger ones leave (snacks, games etc) and can I continue telling more chilling tales to the remaining adults and older children, or move to a different location.
 I also do programs for adults with longer, way more chilling, and in some cases slightly disturbing stories (like Poe's Black Cat).
 Let me know what your chill factor is!

-For a list of stories I tell, visit my blog post Halloween
+For a list of Halloween stories I tell, visit my blog post Halloween

 Winter Tales: stories from all over the world that celebrate winter and the coming of spring.
 Great for the winter holidays.